Package insert / product label

 The structural formula is:

-Methotrexate Injection, USP is sterile and non-pyrogenic and may be given by the intramuscular, intravenous, intra-arterial or intrathecal route.
-Only the preservative free formulation of Methotrexate Injection, USP may be administered by the intrathecal route.
-(See DOSAGE AND ADMINISTRATION).
+Methotrexate for injection (Preservative Free) is sterile and non-pyrogenic and may be given by the intramuscular, intravenous, intra-arterial or intrathecal route.
+(See DOSAGE AND ADMINISTRATION.)

 Methotrexate Injection - Clinical Pharmacology